KBLU (AM): KYUM

-KYUM signed on March 3, 1940, at 1210 kilocycles.
+KYUM signed on March 3, 1940, at 1210 kHz.
 KYUM restored broadcasting to Yuma after the revocation of the license of KUMA forced it off the air a month prior.
-Twelve days after signing on, on March 15, KYUM became an NBC Red Network affiliate, with secondary affiliation with the NBC Blue Network (after 1945 ABC).
+Twelve days after signing on, on March 15, KYUM became an affiliate of the NBC Red Network, with secondary affiliation with the NBC Blue Network (after 1945 ABC).
 The Yuma Broadcasting Company, 45 percent owned by KTAR radio in Phoenix, was a stockholder, and KYUM also became a link in its Arizona Broadcasting Company (later Arizona Broadcasting System) chain.
 It operated with 250 watts during the day and 100 watts at night.
-KYUM carried NBC and ABC's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+KYUM carried NBC and ABC's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 With the enactment of the North American Regional Broadcasting Agreement (NARBA), KYUM moved to 1240 AM on March 29, 1941.
 In 1948, the Yuma Broadcasting Company received approval from the Federal Communications Commission (FCC) to move KYUM to 560 AM with 1,000 watts full-time; the move became effective on April 1, 1951.
 In 1961, KTAR bought out the remaining shareholders in Yuma Broadcasting Company, owning KYUM outright.